crate/crate-tutorials/docs/generate-time-series/go.rst

         }
     }

+As shown, the endpoint returns a JSON payload, which contains an ``iss_position`` object with ``latitude`` and ``longitude`` data.

 The longitude and latitude of the International Space Station changes constantly and is what you want to extract from this payload and insert into CrateDB.

-To parse this JSON, you can create a `struct`_ that can be used to `unmarshal`_ the data into.
+To parse this JSON, you can create a `struct`_ to `unmarshal`_ the data into.
 When you unmarshal JSON into a struct, the function matches incoming object keys to the keys in the struct field name or its tag.
 By default, object keys which don't have a corresponding struct field are ignored.

 .. code-block:: js